If you’re one of the many artists who don’t feel comfortable with self-promo, you’re going to love this post.

 - PayPal: While often used for regular business transactions PayPal can also be used to receive donations for non-profit organizations

-- This is a great way to get people involved in your cause and get your music heard!
+This is a great way to get people involved in your cause and get your music heard!
 It’s also a great way to network and mingle with other local musicians, giving you a boost of networking along the way!

 A great guide on how to effectively program and execute a benefit concert is: How To Do A Benefit: Guidelines for Performing Artists and Others Who Want to Make a Difference by Jen Chapin

 - Make sure there is a clear way for people to donate at the concert and your audience knows just how your concert will benefit or contribute to your cause.